When doctors all over the world emphatically state that vaccines are safe and effective, such emphasis implies, "What

 It needs to be stated now that many of the articles written here on Vaccine101 refer specifically to the failures within FDA regulation.
 However, what needs to be emphasized here is that the problems identified within the FDA, are not solely isolated to US drug regulation.
 American health agencies, which include the FDA, CDC, NIH, etc, they are all viewed as the expert health authorities in the world.
 The policies, practices and statements made by these American agencies are relied upon heavily and reiterated regularly by other countries.
 Recognizing that, it has to be assumed that other countries model and adapt American policies and practices to meet their own country's specifications.
 If that was not the case, then other countries, like Canada, would not have also approved and licensed the same dangerous drugs.
 This has been seen with the drugs Vioxx, Prepulsid (called Propulsid in the US), Fen Phen, (links Here and Here), Baycol (links Here, Here and Here) and Seldane (the generic name is Terfenadine - Here, Here and Here), to name a few.
 And in the past, Health Canada has actually approved dangerous drugs that the FDA refused to approve, thalidomide is one example.
 A Canadian article published in the National Post explained that during the 10 years between 2005 and 2015, drug recalls in Canada have more than tripled.

-In 2015, a New York Times article explained that recent FDA Commissioner, Dr. Robert Califf, inferred during a lecture that he gave that regulation actually hinders innovation.
-And, in a Los Angelos Times article, it explains how current FDA Commissioner, Dr. Scott Gottlieb, he wants to speed up the FDA drug approval process.
+In 2015, a New York Times article explained that the then FDA Commissioner, Dr. Robert Califf, inferred during a lecture that he gave that regulation actually hinders innovation.
+In a 2017 Los Angelos Times article, it explains how the then FDA Commissioner, Dr. Scott Gottlieb, wanted to speed up the FDA drug approval process.